 The Idaho State Museum provides a fun, interactive experience where people of all ages come to explore the story of Idaho.
-Furthermore, the museum looks at how Idaho's unique landscapes have shaped and continue to shape our experience.
-The museum shows how the profound relationship between Idaho's people and land has always defined what it means to live here.
+Furthermore, the museum looks at how Idaho's unique landscapes have shaped, and continue to shape, our experience.
+The museum shows the profound relationship between Idaho's people and its land have always defined what it means to live here.

 IDAHO STATE RECORDS CENTER

 The State Records Center was created in 1989 to serve government agencies.
 The Center provides centralized storage and records management services to state agencies.

 IDAHO STATE HISTORIC PRESERVATION OFFICE

 The State Historic Preservation Office (SHPO) encourages the preservation, documentation, and use of cultural resources.
 Idaho SHPO educates the public about the importance of Idaho's cultural heritage.
-Idaho's historical, archaeological, and cultural resources represent our physical and tangible manifestations; they reflect who we were, where we came from, and where we are now, and help shape our outlook for the future.
+Idaho's historic, archaeological, and cultural resources represent the physical and tangible manifestations of our history; they reflect who we were, where we came from, where we are now, and help shape our outlook for the future.
 These resources provide economic, educational, and intrinsic value today and for future generations.
-The Idaho SHPO ensures the state's historical and archaeological properties are preserved, interpreted, and reused.
+The Idaho SHPO works to ensure the state's historic and archaeological properties are preserved, interpreted, and reused.

-IDAHO HISTORY CENTER IDAHO STATE HISTORICAL SOCIETY ADMINISTRATION
+IDAHO HISTORY CENTER

+IDAHO STATE HISTORICAL SOCIETY ADMINISTRATION

-The Idaho State Historical Society administration office supports all ISHS sites, in addition to facilitating grant and re-granting programs, fiscal management, human resources, maintenance and operations, legislative support, marketing and communications, membership and volunteer coordination, and philanthropic support.
+The Idaho State Historical Society administration offices provide support to all ISHS sites, in addition to facilitating grant and re-granting programs, fiscal management, human resources, maintenace operations, legislative support, marketing and communications, membership and volunteer coordination, and philanthropic support.